There’s a lot of soul-searching going on as to why so many people voted for Crobyn’s Labour instead of Mrs “Strong and Stable” May

 Labour, in order to be a credible opposition, needs to do something about this.
 Most Labour MP’s know the score, which is why they were so distraught when Corbyn became their leader.
 (At least I hope it was this rather than concern for their re-electability).
 If they can’t, the Conservatives need to learn how to fight fire with fire.
 And they need better leadership.

-Higher Education needs major reform; we’re failing or children by putting them through inappropriate degrees and charging them for it.
-The academic world is complicit as there are a lot of people making a good living at their expense.
+Higher Education doesn’t need more subsidy, it needs major reform; we’re failing or children by putting them through inappropriate degrees and charging them for it.
+The academic world is complicit as there are a lot of people making a good living at their expense, paid for by the young people who believe it’s the thing they need to do.

 The UK has five years to get it’s politics in order or we’re all in trouble.
 I told you so.